inkarkat/vim-ShowTrailingWhitespace/README.md

 - The default g:ShowTrailingWhitespace\_FilterFunc now also skips highlighting in |terminal-window|s.
 Unfortunately, this requires a special hook, as the 'buftype' gets set too late.
+- ENH: Make the default filter also consider session-local and persistent blacklists for files where highlighting should be off.
+Offer public functions to implement custom commands or mappings for blacklist management.
+  See ShowTrailingWhitespace-blacklist for details.

+__You need to separately install ingo-library ([vimscript #4433](http://www.vim.org/scripts/script.php?script_id=4433)) version
+  1.036 (or higher) in order to use the blacklist feature!__

 ##### 1.03    19-Mar-2015
 - Exempt the "unite" filetype used by the Unite plugin ([vimscript #3396](http://www.vim.org/scripts/script.php?script_id=3396)).